paulfitz/catsql/README.md

   --distinct            Show distinct rows only, hiding duplicates.
   --edit                Edit original table in your favorite editor.
 Respects
                         $EDITOR environment variable.
+  --excel EXCEL         Save results to an excel file.
   --grep GREP           Search cells for occurrence of a text fragment.
                         Translated to SQL query, performed by database.
   --json JSON           Save results to a json file.
 Only one table allowed.